Architect, graphic & type designer, documentary author

 - Visual Arts

 - Washington, DC

-“I will develop a new documentary on the urban signatures of Philadelphia, combining photography, drawing and typedesign to showcase a genuine, yet little-known, calligraphic jewel in the history of American graffiti.”
+“I developed a new documentary on the urban signatures of Philadelphia, combining street photography and video recording of preparatory drawing practices on paper to showcase a genuine, yet little-known, calligraphic jewel in the history of American graffiti.”

 I am a French architect, graphic and type designer interested by written signs in public space, from institutional wayfinding typography to illegal handwriting practices.
 As a designer and co-founder of TypoMorpho studio, I am mainly working on environmental graphics, wayfinding, signage, exhibition design and architectural lettering.
 I am also teaching typography and letter design in the Graphic Design Department of the institut supérieur des arts et du design de Toulouse / isdaT, where I recently lead a research program on “single-line” fonts for fablabs’ environments.